ThomasRascon/Zelda-Puzzle/README.md

 Description of files/ folders:

 README.md             : You're reading this one now.
-BoardReader.cpp       :
-SolutionDensity.cpp   :
-ZeldaGraph.cpp        :
-ZeldaGraph.hpp        :
-Helper.cpp            :
+BoardReader.cpp       : Contains two methods that convert files containing boards to data
+                        that other functions can use, as well as an additional method that randomly generates a board.
+SolutionDensity.cpp   : Contains a function that calculates the solution density of a board,
+                        and a main method that calls this function on a specified number of boards, with specified dimensions.
+                        We define solution density as the ratio between the number of win states that are reachable from a different state, and the number of win states that a board has.
+The goal of investigating this is to gain insight on "strong nonsolution states", which is what we are calling win states that are not reachable by a different state.
+ZeldaGraph.cpp & hpp  : Contain the various functions for analyzing possible states of boards
+Helper.cpp            : Contains methods relevant to the logic of the puzzle, and converting
+                        states to a unique ID.
 GraphTester.cpp       : Mainly used for testing new methods we're working on.
 At the moment,
                         it returns the solution desity of a single board, defined in BoardConfigs.
-We define solution density as the ratio between the number of win states that are reachable from a different state, and the number of win states that a board has.
-The goal of investigating this is to gain insight on "strong nonsolution states", which is what we are calling win states that are not reachable by a different state.
 BoardConfigs          : Contains board configurations as text files, which are used in various
                         programs.
 1's represent regular spaces, 0's represent null spaces, and 2's represent target spaces.